 - Vase shape matters: A squat, wide-mouth vase keeps the arrangement low and conversation-friendly.

 Want a little shimmer?
 Tuck in two or three metallic stems.
-Restraint is key so it stays chic, not craft-store explosion.
+Restraint is the key, so it stays chic and never craft-store busy.

 9. Scandinavian Low Glow